-- In late 2017, the Productivity Commission noted that only one in five participants have plans with employment supports. - To illustrate the impact at the individual organisational level, Alliance20 members are aware that many employment providers have seen a drop in the intake of new employees under the NDIS.
+- The Fair Work Commission Supported Wage decision.
+The impact of a wage increase must be considered by Government in the development of the new Supported Employment model and any consideration for a Government transition funding structure. - In late 2017, the Productivity Commission noted that only one in five participants have plans with employment supports. - To illustrate the impact at the individual organisational level, Alliance20 members are aware that many employment providers have seen a drop in the intake of new employees under the NDIS.
 This drop is as high as 75% for some Alliance20 members. - Providers also report significant delays for people trying to access supported employment and an overall reduction of new people accessing supported employment. - The current NDIA ADE (Australian Disability Enterprise) funding is considered "transitional" funding until NDIA finalise this area of support.
 There is great concern in the sector that this new model will be pro-rata funding based on days or hours of work per week.
-Resulting in a significant reduction in NDIA funding and rendering the ADE sector unviable. - A20 members have observed a number of contributing factors to this: - Limited understanding of supported employment amongst Local Area Coordinators (LACs) and planners, acknowledged by the NDIA in June 2018 at an NDS conference - People with disability may have less insight into supported employment opportunities

-- lack of recognition of supported employment as a genuine employment outcome (as evidenced by anecdotal feedback that some planners have actively discouraged people from supported employment participation), and - unclear mechanisms by which funding is apportioned to a plan.
+Resulting in a significant reduction in NDIA funding and rendering the ADE sector unviable. - A20 members have observed a number of contributing factors to this: - Limited understanding of supported employment amongst Local Area Coordinators (LACs) and planners, acknowledged by the NDIA in June 2018 at an NDS conference - People with disability may have less insight into supported employment opportunities - lack of recognition of supported employment as a genuine employment outcome (as evidenced by anecdotal feedback that some planners have actively discouraged people from supported employment participation), and - o unclear mechanisms by which funding is apportioned to a plan.
 A participant needs to select an ADE before the planner can include the funding for that specific ADE.
 This is in contrast to the way the Scheme works for most other supports, that is, a participant is provided funding and then locates a provider.